 Lucca is an easy place to grab a slice of pizza or a panino to eat in one of its parks, playgrounds, or green spaces.

 You can also grab picnic supplies in town at a grocery store (there are family markets, fruit shops, and mini stores of chains like Conad and Carrefour) and have a picnic.

 If you’re in town for a while, you’ll probably eat some meals in restaurants.
 Piazza dell’Anfiteatro has a few restaurants with outdoor patios – perfect for families because kids can play in the piazza while parents finish their meals (or have aperitivo!).
-Print out our Italy coloring pages for your kids to color while you’re waiting for your food.
+Print out our Italy coloring pages for your kids (or our Italy word searches for older kids) to color while you’re waiting for your food.

 FUN THINGS FOR KIDS NEAR LUCCA

 Lucca makes a great base for exploring the area.
 Nearby places and sites that are fun for kids: